 The Northwest Territories offers some of the best canoeing in the country.
 But almost all of the canoe routes require an expensive float plane ride.
 I wanted to do something that didn’t cost a lot.
 With some help from Gary at Overlander Sports I put together an itinerary that only required a one hour van shuttle from Yellowknife to KM 55 on the Ingraham Trail (also known as Highway 4).
 The plan was to spend four nights and five days canoeing from just above the Cameron River Ramparts all the way back to Yellowknife.

-We launched about half a kilometer above the Cameron River Ramparts.
+We launched about half a kilometre above the Cameron River Ramparts.
 There’s nothing like a portage within minutes of launching to question whether you made the right decision to paddle this part of the river.
 But within 25 minutes we were on the water again.
 And the Ramparts were well worth seeing.

 It was back in the canoe for a short paddle until we reached another short set of rapids.
 They were way too shallow to paddle but it was a quick portage to get by them.
-From there it was 6.7 kilometers to reach the Cameron Falls takeout – which is on the right before the pedestrian bridge.
+From there it was 6.7 kilometres to reach the Cameron Falls takeout – which is on the right before the pedestrian bridge.
 Miss it at your peril.

 After Cameron Falls it was a short paddle to where we made camp, on a headland before the rapids into Prelude Lake.